instantOS/instantos.github.io/docs/instantlock.md

 instantLOCK can be configured to display a message on the lock screen.
 To do this, run ilock with your message as the first argument.
-This is purely cosmetical and will not change the actual prompting behaviour
+This is purely cosmetic and will not change the actual prompting behavior

 ```bash
 ilock "this is a message"